Financing Your Legal Education

 • When should I accept my loans?

-Accepting your loans by mid-June will allow ample time for processing and disbursement in a timely manner.
+Accepting your loans by mid-July will allow ample time for processing and disbursement in a timely manner.

 • How will I receive my loan funds?
 What is the disbursement process?

-The federal government will send your loan funds each semester to the University of Miami, and the University of Miami will apply your loan funds to the balance on your student account.
+The federal government will send your loan funds each semester to the University of Miami, and the University will apply your loan funds to the balance on your student account.
 Any loan funds available beyond your account balance will be issued to you as a loan refund.
 You may receive your loan refund by check in the mail or via direct deposit.
-You are encouraged to sign up for the direct deposit option on CaneLink as this is the quickest way to receive your funds.
-Designate a bank, and the funds will be electronically transferred to your account.
-Loan refunds are issued after the first week of classes each semester.
+You are encouraged to sign up for the direct deposit option on CaneLink, as this is the quickest way to receive your funds.
+Loan refunds are typically issued within the first two weeks of class each semester.
 If you have further questions, please click here or contact 'Canes Central.

 • What is a loan origination fee?

 loan origination fee is assessed by your lender (e.g., for federal loans, the federal government) to help offset the cost of processing your loan.
 The origination fee is assessed on each loan disbursement.
-For the Federal Direct Unsubsidized Loan, the loan origination fee is 1.057%, and for the Federal Direct Graduate PLUS Loan, the loan origination fee is 4.228% for loans disbursed on or after October 1, 2020, and before October 1, 2023.
+For the Federal Direct Unsubsidized Loan, the loan origination fee is 1.057%, and for the Federal Direct Graduate PLUS Loan, the loan origination fee is 4.228% for loans disbursed on or after October 1, 2020, and before October 1, 2025.
+The Loan Origination Fee can be calculated using the Loan Revision Calculator.

 • Up to what date can I change my loan amount?